awsdocs/amazon-workdocs-user-guide/doc_source/client_folders.md

 ## Renaming and Moving Folders and Files<a name="web_rename_folder"></a>

-You can change the name of a folder or file by performing the following steps\.
+If you have permissions, you can change the name of a folder or file\.
+For more information, see [Permissions](permissions.md)\.

 **To rename a folder or file**